-Since it was established in January 2004, Facebook has expanded its business interests beyond the Facebook.com social networking site to include the photo and video sharing social networking service Instagram, the online collaborative platform Workplace, and the cross-platform instant messaging and video conferencing apps Facebook Messenger
+Since it was established in January 2004, Meta Platforms or Meta, formerly known as Facebook, has expanded its business interests beyond the Facebook.com social networking site to include the photo-sharing and video-sharing social networking service Instagram, the online collaborative platform Workplace, and the cross-platform instant messaging and video conferencing app Facebook Messenger.

 The multinational company has also been exploring new opportunities in new markets through the introduction of the Oculus brand of virtual reality headsets, smart displays and videophones under the Portal brand, and the upcoming Diem payment system and the corresponding cryptocurrency based on permissioned blockchain technology.

-Facebook is currently worth more than 100 billion U.S. dollars.
-It is undeniably one of the largest technology companies in the world, as well as one of the Big Five companies in the U.S. information technology industry alongside Amazon, Apple, Google, and Microsoft.
+Meta is currently worth more than 100 billion U.S. dollars.
+It is undeniably one of the largest technology companies in the world, as well as one of the Big Five companies in the U.S. information technology industry alongside Amazon, Apple, Google or Alphabet, and Microsoft.
 Nevertheless, understanding its success requires an appreciation of its business strategy.

-Revenue Strategy of Facebook: From Advertisement Revenues to the Sales of Consumer Electronic Devices
+Revenue Strategy of Meta: From Advertisement Revenues to the Sales of Consumer Electronic Devices

 Fundamentally, the company sells advertisement placements or ad spaces to marketers and advertisers.
 These placements are distributed across the different layers of its social networking platforms to include the News Feed, as part of the sidebar, within the list of messages, inside video contents, and as part of the “Stories” sub-brand, among others.